-This management discussion and analysis ("MD&A") of the financial condition and results of operations of 4Front Ventures Corp. (the "Company" or "4Front") is for the years ended December 31, 2019.
+This management discussion and analysis ("MD&A") of the financial condition and results of operations of 4Front Ventures Corp. (the "Company" or "4Front") is supplemental to, and should be read in conjunction with, the Company's condensed consolidated interim financial statements and the accompanying notes for the three months ended March 31, 2020 and 2019.
 The Company's financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS").
-The effective date of this MD&A is June 14, 2020.

 Financial amounts are expressed in thousands (000's) of United States dollars ("\$") unless otherwise specified.
 Canadian dollar amounts are denoted by "C\$".